 \section{Literature Review}

 Research on hate, abuse, and toxicity detection has been dominated by text-based approaches, but the growth of voice-based social media has exposed the limitations of text-only moderation~\cite{mnassri2022bert,jafari2023fine,mozafari2020bert}.
 Recent work has therefore begun to focus on direct speech-based detection, motivated by ASR brittleness in noisy, multilingual, and code-mixed conditions, as well as by latency and privacy concerns.
-This section reviews datasets, modelling trends, and the specific challenges of multilingual and low-resource audio abuse detection.